top of page

 A: Buenos días, señor Ramírez. ¿Cómo está?B: Buenos días.
 Muy bien, gracias. ¿Y usted?A: Bien, gracias.
 Tengo los documentos listos.B: Perfecto.
 Muchas gracias.

-Notice how the formal version uses usted (you, formal) and skips the exclamation marks for a calmer, more professional tone.
+Notice how the formal version uses usted and skips the exclamation marks for a calmer, more professional tone.
 The informal version uses and feels warmer.
-Both are correct, both are common.
+The romantic version layers in endearments and personal questions that would be strange in the other two contexts.
+All three are correct, all three are common.

 Why the Plural?
 A Quick Grammar Note